Frequently Asked Questions

 MHS graduates go on to do many things.
 Some seek a higher degree in a professional or academic field.
 MHS prepares students for professional training in medicine, nursing, law, management, and public health, and for graduate study in a variety of disciplines, such as anthropology, economics, history, literature, philosophy/ethics, or sociology.
 While the distribution changes from year to year, about half of our students go to medical or nursing school and a quarter go to on to public health school, law school or other graduate school.
 Others go on to careers in hospital administration, healthcare consulting, nonprofits, research, and government.

 Vanderbilt offers numerous health-related career resources.
-The Center for Student Professional Development advises students interested in non-clinical healthcare careers.
-Cathy Weisbrodt is the head of the health cluster at the Center for Professional Development.
+The Career Center advises students interested in non-clinical healthcare careers.
+Cathy Weisbrodt is the Senior Career Coach that supports the MHS students at the Career Center.
 Students pursuing a career in medicine should start with the Health Professions Advisory Office (HPAO) and be sure to get on the HPAO listserv.
 Other health professions resources at Vanderbilt include:

 Internships and service are good hands-on way to learn about different health-related careers.
 The MHS Student Advisory Board maintains a list of MHS-related internships.
 Students interesting in MHS-related service should start with Vanderbilt’s Office of Active Citizenship (OACS) list of Health, Wellness and Medical Service opportunities.
 Students can also learn about service and internship opportunities through the MHS student listserv.